 Skin Benefits of Bergamot Oil

-The soothing fresh citrus scent of bergamot oil makes it welcoming for those of us who want to incorporate essential oils into their routine but want something with a pleasant odor.
+The soothing fresh citrus scent of bergamot oil makes it welcoming for those of us who want to incorporate essential oils into their routine but want something with a pleasant smell.

 A word of caution before we proceed: a study in 2001 found that bergamot oil has a compound called bergapten that is phototoxic.
-This info means that when this oil on the skin is exposed to sunlight, it can cause irritation or damage.
+This info means that when this oil on the skin is exposed to sunlight, it can cause irritation or damage, similar to a sunburn.
 So, in incorporating this oil into your routine, make sure only to apply it at night!

 Now, let's move on to the skin benefits bergamot oil has to offer.